acoppes/acoppes/site/_drafts/test-draft.markdown

   }
 }
 ```

+_Note: Now my script instance can be shared._

-For the third case, I move the part of the interesting logic from the script into a system, almost directly.
+And for the third, I move the part of the interesting logic from the script into a system, almost directly.
 If it was all the logic, I remove the script also (best case).

 ```csharp
 public MyNewSystem : System {